juliez8/juliez8/README.md

 - ⚡ Fun fact: ...
 -->

 Hi everyone!
-My name is Julie and I'm an aspiring Software Engineer that also has an eye for design.
+My name is Julie and I'm an aspiring Software Engineer that also has an eye for design (｡•̀ᴗ-)✧ ⌨️💻

 🎓 CS @ Wellesley